 Take away the barrier to purchase by doubling down on features like Facebook Shops and Instagram Checkout.
 If you’re a service-based business, Facebook has you covered there too with their “Book Now” feature.
 This lets customers book appointments with you right from your business Facebook page.

 While the platform may be new to the game, TikTok isn’t wasting any time launching its in-app shopping experience: TikTok Shopping.
 As of right now this feature is only available to Shopify merchants using a TikTok for Business account.

-In addition to the traditional social sites, you can allow your customers to book online from your Google Business Profile.
+In addition to the traditional social media sites, you can allow customers to book with your business online from your Google Business Profile.
 For Thryv users, setting up this feature is super simple with our Google Optimization.

 Leverage LinkedIn’s Newest Features